elialm7/kurubind/readme.md

 Add KuruBind to your project.
 You also need to include the Jdbi extensions you plan to use (see **JDBI Ecosystem Support ** below for details).
+**In order to use it, you must clone the repository and install it to your local Maven repository through maven install command as it is not yet published to a public Maven repository.**

 ```xml